vipinvkmenon/terraform-exporter-btp/docs/prerequisites.md

 # Prerequisite

+## Terraform CLI

+The btptf CLI requires a installation of the Terraform CLI.
+The Terraform CLI will be called by the btptf CLI.

+You find the necessary information  in the [official Terraform documentation](https://developer.hashicorp.com/terraform/install#darwin)

+## Setting of Environment Variables

 After executing the setup of the btptf CLI, you must set some required environment variables needed for authentication.

 1. Set the environment variable `BTP_GLOBALACCOUNT` which specifies the *subdomain* of your SAP BTP global account.